3dcitydb/3dcitydb-docs/source/3dcitydb/data-modelling.rst

-Spatial properties of features are represented by objects of GML3’s geometry model based on the ISO 19107 standard *Spatial Schema* [HERR01]_, representing 3D geometry according to the well-known Boundary Representation (B-Rep, cf. [FDFH95]_).
-Actually [3DCityDB]_ only a subset of the GML3 geometry package is used.
+Spatial properties of features are represented by objects of GML3’s geometry model based on the ISO 19107 standard *Spatial Schema* [Herr2001]_, representing 3D geometry according to the well-known Boundary Representation (B-Rep, cf. [FVFH1995]_).
+Actually only a subset of the GML3 geometry package is used.
 Moreover, for 2D and 3D surface-based geometry types a simpler but equally powerful model is
 used: These geometries are stored as polygons, which are aggregated to *MultiSurfaces*, *CompositeSurfaces*, *TriangulatedSurfaces*, *Solids*, *MultiSolids*, as well as *CompositeSolids*.

-.. rubric:: References

-..
-[FDFH95] Foley, J., van Dam, A,.
-Feiner, S., Hughes, J. (1995): Computer Graphics: Principles and Practice.
-Addison Wesley, 2nd Ed.

-..
-[GKCN08] Gröger G., Kolbe, T. H., Czerwinski, A., Nagel C. (2008): OpenGIS® City Geography Markup Language (CityGML) Encoding Standard, Version 1.0.0.
-Open Geospatial Consortium, Doc.
-No. 08-007r1: http://portal.opengeospatial.org/files/?artifact_id=28802

-..
-[GKNH12] Gröger G., Kolbe, T. H., Nagel C., Häfele, K. H. (2012): OpenGIS® City Geography Markup Language (CityGML) Encoding Standard, Version 2.0.0.
-Open Geospatial Consortium, Doc.
-No. 12-019: http://portal.opengeospatial.org/files/?artifact_id=28802

-..
-[HERR01] Herring, J. (2001): *The OpenGIS Abstract Specification, Topic 1: Feature Geometry (ISO 19107 Spatial Schema)*.
-OGC Document Number 01-101

-..
-[KOLB09] Kolbe, T. H. (2009): Representing and Exchanging 3D City Models with CityGML.
-In: Lee, J., Zlatanova, S. (eds.): Proceedings of the 3rd International Workshop on 3D Geo-Information 2008 in Seoul, South Korea.
-Lecture Notes in Geoinformation & Cartography, Springer Verlag, 2009.
-Weblink (accessed September 2018): http://mediatum.ub.tum.de/doc/1145752/947446.pdf